FanMaker/Turducken/README.md

             AppDelegate.fanmakerSDK1.setYinzid("<yinzid>")
             AppDelegate.fanmakerSDK1.setPushNotificationToken("<pushToken>")

-            // Enable Location Tracking (Permissions should be previously asked by your app) AppDelegate.fanmakerSDK1.enableLocationTracking()
+            // Location Tracking is enabled by default in the FanMaker SDK.
+You can disable it by calling:
+            AppDelegate.fanmakerSDK1.disableLocationTracking()

+            // If your Host application disables location tracking, it will need to be manually enabled again before it can be used:
+            AppDelegate.fanmakerSDK1.enableLocationTracking()

             // Make sure to setup any custom identifier before actually displaying the FanMaker UI